The New Paradigm

 By maintaining and managing a common collection site, the buyer can also use email alerts as a method to inform the buyer that seller documents have been added to the site.
 These alerts can be immediate or daily summaries sent at a pre-defined hour each day.
 This facilitates communication between the parties and obviates the need for time consuming phone messages and mailings.
 Third party law firms and consultants may also be granted access to specific documents within the data room.

 A big problem today for many large corporations is the inability to receive or send emails with large attachments.
-A buy-side virtual data room is a simple robust solution to this issue and allows document sharing when documents are large and voluminous.
+A buy-side VDR is a simple robust solution to this issue and allows document sharing when documents are large and voluminous.

 Confidentiality within Buyer

-If the buyer wants to help keep the seller’s data within his own organization confidential and secure , then with permission access controlled by the buyer, only those parties within the acquiring organization that need to see the data are given access to the virtual data room.
+If the buyer wants to help keep the seller’s data within his own organization confidential and secure , then with permission access controlled by the buyer, only those parties within the acquiring organization that need to see the data are given access.
 Permissions can also be set so that certain users only see certain folders Microsoft SharePoint platform, have the added advantage of allowing the buyer to save the named folder tree hierarchy as a document library so that on subsequent similar transactions the new data room folder tree directory can be re-created almost immediately just by uploading the saved template.
 See below.

-Buyers obtain benefits with the use of a virtual data room, since the task of organizing and uploading documents into the buyer’s data room is put on the seller.
+Buyers obtain benefits because the task of organizing and uploading documents into the buyer’s data room is put on the seller.
 This reduces the numerous steps that are traditionally taken to make the sellers data accessible to the buyer’s due diligence team.
 Regular mail and email with attachments from the seller in a traditional data exchange are random and may go to many different receiving points within the buyer.
 Data is lost and may have be resent.
 It can be misfiled which adds further to the inefficiencies of a non data room transaction.

 Traditional data collection process and potential pitfalls shown in the flow chart below: